The Hanged Man is certainly an odd sight, sitting between steadfast Justice and mysterious Death at number twelve in the Major Arcana.

 When someone sees you in the light of The Reversed Hanged Man, they see you as a person who is stuck in the past and resistant to change.
 They want to move forward with you but don’t trust that you’re ready to come along with them.

-What does The Hanged Man mean in Love?
+What Does The Hanged Man Tarot Card Mean in Love?

 In love, The Hanged Man reminds us that good things come to those who wait.
 Steps in a relationship must be taken at their own pace and for the right reasons.
 Couples that are not willing to make sacrifices for one another will not be able to progress together.